 If you have persistent pain, you should always consult your physician.
 However, flank pain most commonly results from one of three causes:

-- Musculoskeletal problems like a muscle strain or pinched nerve
+- Musculoskeletal problems, such as a muscle strain or pinched nerve.

 Never Miss a Beat!

 Subscribe to Our HealthBeat Newsletter!

 You can now select the specific newsletters you'd like to receive.

 Subscribe to more newsletters in our email preference center.

 Sorry, an error occurred.
 Please try again later.

 Urinary Tract Infection (UTI)